-Keemun tea is also called Qimen Gongfu tea, produced in Qimen County of Huangshan City of Anhui Province.
+Keemun tea is also called Qimen Gongfu tea or Qi Hong, produced in Qimen County of Huangshan City of Anhui Province.
 Qimen County is known as the hometown of black tea.

 Keemun tea is one of the best black teas, enjoying a high reputation.
 In history, it is the favorite drink of the British Queen and royal family.
 It is also known as “the most fragrant tea” and “the queen of black tea”.

 Dian Hong tea